MRtrix3/mrtrix3/docs/troubleshooting/advanced_debugging.rst

 3. Configure and compile *MRtrix3* in debug mode:

    ::

+       ./build select debug
-       ./configure -debug -assert debug; ./build debug
+       ./configure -debug -assert

-   Note that this compilation will reside *alongside* your existing *MRtrix3* installation, but will not interfere with it in any way.
-Commands that are compiled in debug mode will reside in the ``debug/bin`` directory.
+       ./build bin/command

+   Note that this process will move your existing *MRtrix3* compilation into a temporary directory.
+This means that your compiled binaries will no longer be in your PATH; but it also means that later we can restore them quickly without re-compiling all of *MRtrix3*.
+In addition, we only compile the command that we need to test (replace "``command``" with the name of the command you are testing).

 4. Execute the problematic command within ``gdb``:

    ::

-       gdb --args debug/bin/command (arguments) (-options) -debug
+       gdb --args bin/command (arguments) (-options) -debug

-   Note that the version of the command that is compiled in debug mode resides in the ``debug/bin`` directory; you must provide this full path *explicitly* to ensure that this is the version of the command that is executed.
    The preceding ``gdb --args`` at the beginning of the line is simply the easiest way to execute the command within ``gdb``.
    Include all of the file paths, options etc. that you used previously when the problem occurred.
 It is also recommended to use the *MRtrix3*